 The return home interview will be undertaken by the child’s allocated social worker.

 Children who are not Looked After by Surrey Children’s Service

-The Multi Agency Safeguarding Hub (MASH) will refer all missing children to Surrey Family Service who will undertake the return home interview.
+The Children's Single Point of Access (C-SPA) will refer all missing children to Surrey Family Service who will undertake the return home interview.

 The interview will be held in a neutral place where the child feels safe and provide an opportunity to hear from the child why they went missing and understand the risks and issues the child might have faced while missing.
 The length of the interview will depend on the circumstances, level of risk and the engagement of the child.
 At the start of any discussion it must be explained to the child that confidentiality will be respected unless there are welfare, child protection or serious criminal issues.